chharvey/counterpoint/docs/spec/data-types.md

 *IEEE Standard for Binary Floating-Point Arithmetic ([IEEE 754-2019](https://standards.ieee.org/standard/754-2019.html))*.

 #### String
-The String type represents textual data and is stored as an immutable tuple of [integers](#integer).
+The String type represents textual data and is stored as an immutable sequence of bytes.
 Strings are encoded by the [UTF-8 encoding](./algorithms.md#utf8encoding) algorithm.

+A String’s **size** indicates the number of code points in the String, that is, the number of characters in its raw unencoded form.
+The maximum size of any String is the maximum Integer value, *32,767*.
+This is likely to change in future versions of Counterpoint: if unsigned integers are supported, the maximum size would be increased to *65,535*.
+This is compared to its **length**, which is the number of bytes it stores encoded in memory (see UTF-8 for details).
+String length is limited to a maximum of *65,535* bytes, but it is not directly observable within any Counterpoint program.

 #### Object
 The Object type is the parent type of all Solid Language Types.